hujhax/austin-improv-wiki/Shows/Vinyl Destination.md

 ## Summary
 ### Press Blurb
-<blockquote>Set in a record store, Vinyl Destination follows the fortunes of a diverse group of employees who can't agree on anything about music except that it sounds better on black wax.
-Although the same rotating cast of characters will populate the show each week, every show will be completely improvised -- including the songs and music that underscore their lives, performed onstage by the cast throughout each performance.</blockquote>
+> Set in a record store, Vinyl Destination follows the fortunes of a diverse group of employees who can't agree on anything about music except that it sounds better on black wax.
+Although the same rotating cast of characters will populate the show each week, every show will be completely improvised -- including the songs and music that underscore their lives, performed onstage by the cast throughout each performance.

 ## History
 The show was subsequently brought back for [[Festivals/The 2007 Out of Bounds Comedy Festival|The 2007 Out of Bounds Comedy Festival]].